West Campus Building C 107

 The purpose of the discussion assignments is to help students practically apply knowledge gained while reading the assigned chapter(s) and interacting with their fellow classmates.

-Exams [35%] The mid-term exam is included in Module 4, contains 100 multiple-choice and true-false questions, and addresses all material covered to date (through Module 4).
-The final exam is included in Module 8, contains 200 multiple-choice and true-false questions, and is comprehensive in nature (covering all material from the entire semester).
+Exams [35%] The mid-term exam is included in Week 4, contains 100 multiple-choice and true-false questions, and addresses all material covered to date (through Week 4).
+The final exam is included in Week 8, contains 200 multiple-choice and true-false questions, and is comprehensive in nature (covering all material from the entire semester).
+See information below regarding final exam exemption opportunities.

 The purpose of the exams is to evaluate students’ knowledge regarding material in assigned chapter(s).
 Exams will generally cover a wider range of assigned chapters and content than the reading quizzes and are based on the module learning objectives.